 Anxiety and Mood Swings The Day After Drinking

-That “after the night out drinking” blues, also known as hangxiety, is something many people experience.
-As previously mentioned, alcohol affects the level of chemicals in the brain that make you feel good.
+I sound like a broken record at this point, but alcohol affects the level of chemicals in the brain that make you feel good.
 That is why you get buzzed and drunk.
+(We know this now, right?)

 Alcohol, GABA, and Glutamate

-Alcohol enhances the activity of GABA receptors, leading to an initial feeling of relaxation and decreased anxiety.
+Alcohol enhances the activity of GABA receptors, which gives us that initial feeling of relaxation and decreased anxiety.

-When people do not have enough GABA, they struggle with emotional regulation, and this can lead to increased mental health issues, stress, and even paranoia.
+When people do not have enough GABA, they struggle with emotional regulation, and this can lead to a whole host of mental health issues, stress, and even paranoia.

 Conversely, alcohol initially depresses glutamate, an excitatory neurotransmitter that increases the activity of neurons in the brain.
 This activity helps us feel alert, but it also makes us feel anxious in excess.